Near escapes in Minnesota

 On Rice Park, the Landmark Center holds many free concerts and family events.

-The Fitzgerald Theater, which hosts "A Prairie Home Companion'' and many folk concerts, is on the north end of downtown.
+The Fitzgerald Theater, which hosts many folk concerts, is on the north end of downtown.
 The Minnesota History Center, State Capitol, Cathedral of St. Paul and James J. Hill House are on the hills around downtown.

 Treat yourself with a night at The St. Paul, overlooking Rice Park . . . then economize with a fun meal at Mickey's Diner.

 Stillwater.
 In the off season – that’s winter – the deals are really good in the many shops of this boutique village on the St. Croix River.
-After shopping, stop at one of the many wine bars and restaurants.
+After shopping, stop at one of the many wine bars and restaurants, and stay at one of two new boutique hotels.

 Lanesboro.
 This little hamlet in bluff country is best known for bicycling on the Root River State Trail, and it’s pretty quiet in winter.